una-auxme/paf/code/mapping/README.md

 The original draft and class diagram for the intermediate layer can be found [here](../../doc/research/paf24/intermediate_layer/).
 Note that these documents are not kept up-to-date with this package.

 Most of the information of the draft has been inserted into the python class documentation.
 Look there for up-to-date information.

+## Troubleshooting

+Cython compile errors or import errors *related to the @dataclass decorators* are likely caused by an outdated docker image.
+Make sure the docker images are up-to-date.